An improved method to derive the kappa distribution in polytropic plasmas

+However, we have to stress that the polytrope model and the kappa model are different.
+The reasons are as follows.
+First, the value ranges of the polytropic indices are different.
+For the polytrope, the constraint that $\nu > \frac{1}{2}$ is equivalent to $\kappa_0<-\frac{3}{2}$ and $1<\gamma<3$.
+But for the kappa distribution, $\kappa_0>0$ is required to ensure a finite temperature, which indicates that the polytropic index must satisfy $0<\gamma<1$, or equivalently $\nu<-1$.
+The polytrope distribution with the constraint $\nu>\frac{1}{2}$ may be regarded as a "negative" kappa distribution with $\kappa_0 < - \frac{3}{2}$.
+Second, the systems described by these two models are not the same.
+The polytrope model always describes the self-gravitating system consisting of only one component.
+However, the kappa model could describe not only one-component but also multi-component plasma systems. \cite{Baluku2015,Hatami2018}

-In this study, we investigate the sufficient conditions deriving the kappa distribution in the inhomogeneous isotropic Vlasov-Poisson system by an improved method comparing to our previous study.
+\textit{Summary.} In this study, we investigate the sufficient conditions to derive the kappa distribution \eqref{eq:fe} in the inhomogeneous isotropic Vlasov-Poisson system by an improved method compared with our previous study \cite{Guo2020}.
 In one dimension, only the polytropic assumption \eqref{assump:poly-eos} is needed in the present work.
-However, in higher dimensions, we still need an addtional assumption that the global distribution must only be the function of energy, i.e. Eq. \eqref{assump:w-func}.
-We also proves that the kappa distribution \eqref{eq:fe} is equivalent to that obtained in our previous work.
-In addition, the constraints on the potential are discussed.
+However, in higher dimensions, we still need an additional assumption that the global distribution must only be the function of energy.
+We also prove that the kappa distribution \eqref{eq:fe} is equivalent to that obtained in Ref. \onlinecite{Guo2020}.
+Besides, the constraints on the potential are discussed.
 It shows that the self-consistent potential is governed by the Lane-Emden equation \eqref{eq:le-eq} in a one-component plasma.
 In the case of a two-component plasma, any potential could be self-consistent if we construct the ion density by Eq. \eqref{eq:n_i}.
-This work may provide some insights into the generation of the kappa distribution.
+At last, the connections between the kappa distribution and the polytrope are discussed.